 If you have an urgent query please use the following contacts.

 For general queries relating to land management – please contact local area staff or the appropriate person from our key contacts.

 NatureScot staff are operating from home working and currently maintaining business continuity via e-mail, video conferencing and telephone.
 We are committed to working with stakeholders to provide support and guidance on wildlife issues.

 To this end we have set out below our current approach to delivering the following:

-Our phone line is not currently staffed, please use our licensing web pages for guidance.
+Our phone line is currently not staffed, therefore if you have a general enquiry please refer to the relevant page on the licensing section of our website.
 If you have a query which you can’t find the answer to online then email [email protected].
 As our offices are currently closed please don’t send us any mail, instead, email all correspondence.